torressa/cspy/README.md

 ## Running the tests

-To run the tests you first, clone the repository in some folder of your machine ``~/path/newfolder`` by running
+To run the tests first, clone the repository into a path in your machine ``~/path/newfolder`` by running

 ```none
 git clone https://github.com/torressa/cspy.git ~/path/newfolder
 ```

-Then, go into the folder and run the tests using ``unittest``,
+Then, go into the folder and run the tests using ``unittest``

 ```none
 cd ~/path/newfolder